EPR’S ROLE IN PREVENTING TEENAGE PREGNANCIES IN RWANDA

 counter this, the project supports youth savings and credit groups, along with

-vocational training for young mothers raising children on their own, empowering
+vocational training for teen mothers raising children on their own, empowering

 them to generate income and enhance their livelihoods.